Ryhope Infant School Academy is an ‘Operation Encompass School’.

-Sunderland City Council, Northumbria Police and nominated Key Adults in school – Miss Reed and Mrs Cummings will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.
+Sunderland City Council, Northumbria Police and nominated Key Adults in school – Mrs T Allen (Headteacher) and Mrs H Blakeman (Safeguarding and Family Liaison Officer) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.

 How will it work?

 Schools across Sunderland will nominate two members of staff who will be known as Key Adults.
 All Key Adults will attend specific training to the role in preparation for Operation Encompass.

 Each morning a police officer will review all domestic abuse incidents that occur outside of school but which might have had an impact on a child attending school the following day.
 Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to the Council’s Initial Contact and Referral Team who will then send this information in a secure format to the named Key Adult in the child’s school.
 The Key Adult will check their emails every day and the staff in contact with those pupils will then be in an informed position to support them in a way that is right for the child.